hass123uk/product-explorer/README.md

 ## User stories

-- Required:
+- Completed:
     - As a user, I want to see a list of products and have the following displayed for each: ID, Name, Category and Price
     - As a user, I want to delete a single product after confirming the action
+    - As a user I want to edit a product category
+- Todo:
+    - As a user I want to add a new product after previewing the changes providing the following: Name, Description, Release date, Discontinued date, Price and Category; Supplier is always set to Lego
     - As a user I want to edit a single product after previewing the changes and modify the following: Name, Description, Release date, Discontinued date, Price and Category; Supplier is always set to Lego
-    - As a user I want to add a new product after previewing the changes providing the following: Name, Description, Release date, Discontinued date, Price and Category; Supplier is always set to Lego
-- Optional/Bonus:
     - As a user I want to see an indicator showing 'New' on a product that I recently added.
     - As a user I want to see a details page about a single product showing: Name, Description, Release date, Discontinued date, Price and Category
     - As a user I want the list of products to support partial loading and pagination